IKEA - The ubiquitous Blue and Yellow Stores

 Fried rice with complimentary tea (for members)

 By the way, if you plan to pick up some items from IKEA bring along a bag because being eco-friendly the store does not supply plastic bags.
 If you forget to bring one, you can always buy the blue recyclable but quite fashionable bag for 90 cents for the larger size and 30 cents for the smaller one.
+Though you may end up with more blue bags than you actually need.
 And if you do eat at the cafeteria, please return the tray at the trays collection points.

 Comments